Robust subspace clustering: Introduction. Introduction

 In recent years, numerous algorithms have been developed for subspace clustering and applied to various problems in computer vision/machine learning \cite{vidaltutorial} and data mining \cite{parsons2004subspace}.
 At the time of this writing, subspace clustering techniques are certainly gaining momentum as they begin to be used in fields as diverse as identification and classification of diseases \cite{montana}, network topology inference \cite{highrankMC}, security and privacy in recommender systems \cite{montanariSC}, system identification \cite{sysID}, hyper-spectral imaging \cite{hyperspectral}, identification of switched linear systems \cite{masysid,ozay}, and music analysis \cite{music} to name just a few.
 In spite of all these interesting works, tractable subspace clustering algorithms either lack a theoretical justification, or are guaranteed to work under restrictive conditions rarely met in practice.
-(We note that although novel and often efficient clustering techniques come about all the time, there seems to be very little theory about clustering in general.)
+(We note that although novel and often efficient clustering techniques come about all the time, establishing rigorous theory for such techniques has proven to be quite difficult.
+In the context of subspace clustering, Section~\ref{comp} offers a partial survey of the existing literature.)
 Furthermore, proposed algorithms are not always computationally tractable.
 Thus, one important issue is whether tractable algorithms that can (provably) work in less than ideal situations---that is, under severe noise conditions and relatively few samples per subspace---exist.